AlexandriaDAO/core/scripts/whitepaper.md

   - Users mint their principal and can then save different sets of keys (secured with VetKeys).

 - LibModules
-  - Define LibModules
+  - Define LibModules - Building blocks that people use to do stuff in apps.
-  - All are provided by and paid for by users.
-Alexandria is the protocol that defines and enforces the standards by which others can host LibModules.
-It does not itself provide any of these LibModules.
-  - Vetkeys secured
     - ArWeave (complete)
     - MeiliSearch (complete)
     - Qdrant (incomplete)
     - AI  (incomplete)
     - Bittorrent/IPFS (incomplete)

+- Interplay between Librarians and Libmodules.
+  - Vetkeys secured
+  - All are provided by and paid for by users.
+Alexandria is the protocol that defines and enforces the standards by which others can host LibModules.
+It does not itself provide any of these LibModules.
+  - They're plug and play so anyone can not only use them but, build custom versions.
+  - Nanopayment system handled usage based payment in the background.

+### Part 2: Token Economics and Mechanics
+Two tokens.
+LBRY for payment, ALEX for revshare.

+- LBRY Mechanics
+  - Mint rules: 1:1000 ratio.
+  - Librarians have 2 accounts, etc.
+  - Paid LibModules, all of which goes to the provider.
+  - Paid NFTs and SBTs when used in submodules, all of which goes to the NFT itself.
+  - Burn rules: Each burn mines a block.

+- ALEX Distribution Mechanics
+  - Mining distribution.
+(Updated chart to come soon)
+  - LBRY mint mechanism.
+    - Every burn mints one block to the burner, and one to a Librarian.
+  - Every time a librarian gets paid in library, their reputation increases.
+    - I don't know how we're going to track this just yet, but that's the idea.
+Ask Adil maybe?
+    - We'll apply a kind of points system that attributes reputation for their contributions.
+    - Perhaps we'll apply the same standard to regular users for creating/saving stuff? i.e., Everyone's a librarian.

+- Token Economics and Utility (TOKENOMICS SECTION maybe)
+  - It will take 50B actions for the supply to fully emit.
+Some words on decentralization
+  - There's no utility other than voting.
+There's no value other than staking.

+- Governance (GOVERNANCE SECTION)
+  - Initially it will just determine who owns what NFT.
+  - The development will remain admittedly centralized, based on sheer complexity.
+    - Things can go wrong, forks can occur, etc.
+    - But the token stuff will be fair, blackholed, and rightfully forkable (decentralized).
+  - SNS launch or fork are possibilies, but it's unclear what aditional canisters will be handed to the DAO, blackholed, or otherwise stay under centralized management.
+    - The road to decentralization is paved with hypocracy.
+At least I'm being honest about it.

-### Part 2 ???
+### Part 3: Non-Fungible Tokens Economics And Mechanics
+Every saved peice of content is owned by someone.

 - NFT & SBT Minter
   - Protocol level minter that uses the ArWeave LibModule
   - Present stage (ebooks only).